treker-mk/website/src/content/faq_en.md

 The [graph](/en/stats#infections-chart)provides an insight into the daily share of confirmed cases from high-risk groups or employees in high-risk areas.
 Due to insufficiently accurate input data on confirmed infections, daily values (By days (average)) are shown as a moving average of 5 days.
 The sum of the values on a particular day, from 2 days prior, and 2 days after, is divided by 5.
 Therefore, the graph shows the situation three days before a specific day, and in this way we get a better idea of trends by individual groups.
 If we select the *Total* or *Relative* display, we will jump from the confirmed cases curve to the histogram, which shows the number of confirmed infected persons within each category on a given day.

 The increase in infected healthcare workers does not mean that they were discovered exactly on that day; they may have been positive before but information on their status was obtained subsequently.
-The *Retirement Home Employees* category includes healthcare workers, associates, and external assistance (health students), so the daily data on healthcare workers (blue curve or columns) are reduced accordingly.
-This means that the number of health professionals is a very conservative estimate.

 </details>